-If your next appointment with your primary or specialist is not for 8 months down the road, then you're going to be hard pressed to explain with detail how your range and function is impacted with your condition.
+If your next appointment with your primary or specialist is not for 8 months down the road, then you're going to be hard-pressed to explain in detail how your range and function are impacted by your condition.
 This is where the symptom diary is your best friend during this process.
 You'll be able to access time, date, new injuries or conditions in the journal and how these have progressed over time.
 Added with that you'll be able to tell what medications are helping or not overall.

 Details, details, details.
 With enough details the judge will be able to assess further if you're eligible for disability benefits (SSDI) or Supplemental Security Income (SSI).
 Remember, SSI is for those who don't have enough work credits to qualify for SSDI.
 More on details: explain how you feel, describe and give examples of what you're going through.
 How would you rate your pain, depression, nausea, etc.

 No one can feel your pain.
 You're the one who's going to explain how severe or serious the condition is.
 The more information you can provide as to the condition's honest effects of weakening, draining or incapacitating you the better off you'll be.
 This goes for mental conditions like depression or anxiety too.
 An MRI can't measure the effects of emotions, but these feelings can be documented in a journal.
 I had a client who was suicidal throughout the process until the medications were corrected, and the documentation was a saving grace.